samhcorney/react-cms/README.md

 * Look into redux/flux.
 And refactor alerts and toast using this ( if they are a good option for globally reusable components )

+* For the new way of storing content data with an array the removeMetadata function needs to be retested to make sure it works with any JSON object.